pranabekka/pranabekka.github.io/content/drafts/looping-gleam.md

 updated = 2025-09-07 17:32:51
 +++

-Looping is just functions repeating themselves!
+It's just functions repeating themselves!

 If you're used to special statements for looping, it can be confusing to learn that Gleam just uses functions,